workleap/wl-extensions-openapi/README.md

 ## Getting started

-This library's purpose is to provide helpers and guidelines for annotating API endpoints for OpenAPI spec generation.
+This library's provide helpers and guidelines for API endpoints annotations during OpenAPI spec generation.
 As such, we provide the following features:

 - Fallback to use controller name as OperationId when there is no OperationId explicitly defined for the endpoint.